- Why us?

 There are a number of charming woodland glades towards the top of the estate, these are perfect for a small cluster of tents, there is always lots of room here.
 Avon Clump also has the bonus of unobstructed views of the sun setting.
 The extensive lawns below the main house towards the lakes are where most stay and there is lots of room.
 See link for the estate map below.

-At Avon Tyrell, the reception has a small shop for essentials such as milk, tea, coffee, toothpaste, batteries, toilet rolls, disposable BBqs and the odd bits of camping kit that you’ve forgotten.
+At Avon Tyrell, the reception has a small shop for essentials such as milk, tea, coffee, toothpaste, batteries, toilet rolls, disposable BBQs and the odd bits of camping kit that you’ve forgotten.
 Plus wood, snack, toys souvenirs and most importantly, sweets n ice creams.
 There is also coin and token operated laundry, with washing machine and dryer.
 Burley is only ten minutes drive away for a bigger emergencies.
-WCs and showers with plenty of hot water are scattered around the estate, click the link below for a map.
+WCs and showers with plenty of hot water are scattered around the estate, click the link above for a map.
 Café Explore is open for breakfast and lunch with posh coffee, paninis and pizza, to eat in or take away.
 You can bring your own BBQ but it must be raised off the grounds, or you can use the sheltered ones scatted around the estate, see the map link for their locations.
 There is free wifi in selected areas only, up near the main house and reception, they are very limited as this is an outdoor and adventure centre.

 Adjacent to the café is a comprehensive bike hire hut, with good condition child and adult bikes available, plus helmets.
 Cost is about £10 for half a day.
 From the map you will see bike trails that run all around the estate, this is much more rugged than the track in Richmond Park.
 The former rhododendron plantation has a mountain bike trail with jumps for more adventure.
 You are welcome to bring you own bikes.
 NOTE -staff with stop anyone riding on their property without a helmet.